syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 private void CellsExportHandler(object sender, TreeGridCellExcelExportOptions e) {
-    // Based on the column mapping name and the cell type, we can change the cell values while exporting to excel. if (e.CellType == ExportCellType.RecordCell && e.ColumnName == "Availability") {
+    // Based on the column mapping name and the cell type, change the cell values while exporting to excel. if (e.CellType == ExportCellType.RecordCell && e.ColumnName == "Availability") {
         if (e.CellValue.Equals(true))